Student Resources

 IF YOU HAVE BEEN AWARDED FUNDS, YOU MUST COMPLETE THE FOLLOWING STEPS:

-STEP 1: Communicate clearly with the Global Education Dir. by the deadline given whether you will accept the award and commit to the program.
+STEP 1: Communicate clearly with the Director of Global Education by the deadline given whether you will accept the award and commit to the program.

 STEP 2: Complete and turn in all program forms on time, including: